mecha-org/mechanix-gui/services/conf/README.md

 # 📚 MxConf (Mechanix Configuration Service)

-MxConf is a Rust-based configuration system that acts as a database for storing configuration keys and their values.
+MxConf is a Rust-based configuration service that acts as a database for storing configuration keys and their values.
 Configurations can be **Inserted, inspected, and modified** using the `mxconf` utility through **D-Bus** and **CLI interfaces**.

 ---